davidkimai/recursive-coherence/README.md

 > > > > *By Deanna Martin*
 ## Introduction: The Recursive Coherence Framework

-The Recursive Coherence framework is a universal diagnostic and stabilization system powered by **Recursive Entropy Manager (REM)**, while actively implementing the **Recursive Coherence Function (Δ−𝑝)** defined in Martin's groundbreaking work.
+The Recursive Coherence framework is a universal diagnostic and stabilization system powered by the **Recursive Entropy Manager (REM)**, extending the **Recursive Coherence Function (Δ−𝑝)**, defined in Martin's groundbreaking work, to runtime execution.
 REM transforms abstract formalism into operational reality across transformer architectures, enabling:

 1. **Coherence measurement** across recursive layers
 2. **Symbolic residue quantification** as a diagnostic tensor